Cardiff School of Art & Design>Courses>Artist Designer: Maker - BA (Hons) Degree

 Year One

-Subject: groundings - 40 credits
+Subject: Groundings - 40 credits

-Subject: individual project - 20 credits
+Subject: Individual Project - 20 credits

 Start your first year with workshops that introduce you to the materials, processes and equipment you'll need for creative practice – from ceramics, textiles, wood, metal and glass to CAD applications and digital fabrication.
 You'll also explore the key concepts in practising art and design through making.

-Field one: collaborate - 20 credits*
+Research Basics - 20 credits*

-Constellation: concept - 40 credits
+Interdisciplinary Understanding - 40 credits

 Year Two

-Subject: create - 40 credits
+Subject: Create - 40 credits

 In this module you'll move outside your comfort zone – taking risks and experimenting with material process and new technologies.
 You'll develop your skills in key areas – from ceramics, textiles, wood and metal through to 3D printing, laser cutting and arduino.
 Through peer critiques, themed seminars and tutorials, you'll reflect on your artistic strengths and interests and present your research back to the group.

-Constellation: critique - 40 credits
+21st Century Challenges - 40 credits

 Year Three